ryan-harper-dentsu/vault-unsealer/README.md

 * See [Comparison to other Vault "unsealers"](docs/comparison.md)

 ## Security
-* Unseal keys are only in memory, inserted via `https` API
+* Unseal keys are only in memory, inserted via HTTPS API
 * Like Vault, it attempts to use `mlock` syscall to prevent unseal keys from being swapped to disk
 * See [Security](docs/security.md) for more discussion.